 By treating stress and depression, there could be a reduction in panic attacks.
 You can consult a doctor to learn about how you can manage anxiety.
 They may suggest you undertake physical activities, meditation, yoga, or put you on some medications.
-Additionally, there could be other alternatives like medical marijuana, CBD oil, edibles, etc., which can provide you relief from sudden panic attacks.
+Additionally, there could be other alternatives like medical marijuana, CBD oil, edibles, THC vape juice, etc. Using such medications can be useful for people who suffer from anxiety and stress.
+Additionally, such cannabis-based products can help induce calmness and sleep which can provide you relief from sudden panic attacks.
 You can get such products through a local dispensary similar to pacific paradise or explore online suppliers.

 While panic attacks are most common in people under the age of 40, they can also appear in older age groups.
 Panic attacks are a type of anxiety that can make you feel incredibly anxious, out of control, and even scared.
 While panic attacks are not uncommon, they can be difficult to deal with.
 Knowing what to do about panic attacks can help you get through them and get to the other end of the storm.